Understanding Oxycodone and Morphine

 Effective Use of Oxycodone and Morphine for Different Pain Types

 Oxycodone is often preferred for managing moderate pain and is frequently prescribed for outpatient care.
 Morphine, recognized for its efficacy in addressing severe acute and chronic pain, is a mainstay in postoperative and palliative care.
+Patients who have previously been prescribed hydrocodone may find it useful to understand how oxycodone compares to hydrocodone in terms of strength when transitioning between treatment plans.

 Considering Tolerance and Dependence